bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-Let\'s have a closer look at the primitive data types.
+Let&apos;s have a closer look at the primitive data types.
 **Numbers** are a basic data type.
 All numbers in JavaScript are represented as one type floating point values.